ultimape/goliath/README.md

 The goal for this project is to automate this entire process.
 The most immediate goal is to build something to automate the downloading of all of your images.
 The longterm aim is to provide a fluid offline interface for interacting with your tweets/threads based on the data from the Twitter API.

 ----

+## 2020 update

+Twitter changed their archive format during the development of this project and as such the export injest process needs to be re-evaluated and rebuilt from the ground up.
+Due to my own health issus, I have been unable to focus on this project with any serious effort.

 ## How to Use